 Illinois is required to operate source-oriented monitors near facilities emitting 0.5 tons/year of lead that also have maximum lead concentrations in ambient air in excess of 50 percent of the NAAQS unless a waiver for that site has been approved.
 Lead monitoring waivers are currently in place with USEPA for Kincaid Generation Power Plant, Keystone Steel & Wire Corporation, Sterling Steel Corporation, and Gateway Energy and Coke Company.
-The waivers were approved by USEPA in 2018 for Keystone Steel and Sterling Steel, in 2020 for Gateway Energy and Coke Company, and in 2022 for Kincaid.
+The waivers were approved by USEPA in 2023 for Keystone Steel and Sterling Steel, in 2020 for Gateway Energy and Coke Company, and in 2022 for Kincaid.
 Waivers must be renewed every five years.
 Modeling and/or monitoring results for these facilities demonstrated that they do not have the potential to contribute to a maximum lead concentration greater than 50 percent of the NAAQS.
-Gunite Corporation will no longer require a waiver due to a decrease in emission below a level that would require a waiver.

-In 2024, Illinois EPA will operate three lead monitoring sites - one located in Granite City and two in Chicago (Perez Elementary School and George Washington High School).
+In 2025, Illinois EPA will operate three lead monitoring sites - one located in Granite City and two in Chicago (Perez Elementary School and George Washington High School).